Grimzentide/iRacing-Arduino-Pit-Board/README.md

 * pit windows to make it to the end with only one more stop
 * weather and session information
 * information on when your last stop was
+* shows the amount that should be in your tank when you leave the pits
+* target burn rate if you need a splash and dash for less than 1 lap worth of fuel
+* Warning flashes to help inform the driver that something critical has happened

 **Note:** The calculations for required fuel automatically includes an extra half of a lap to ensure you can cross the finish line.
 The half lap fuel addition is calculated using half of the current 5 lap average fuel burn rate and is automatically included in the required fuel figure.